YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 package repository.

-My *personal* experience with SELinux is that it gets in the way of the user and adds too much complexity to system admimistration.
+My *personal* experience with SELinux is that it gets in the way of the user and adds too much complexity to system administration.
 It may be necessary for the Enterprise user, but the benefit just does not justify the added work for the desktop user.